 - class psycopg.adapt.Loader(oid, context=None)¶

-Convert PostgreSQL objects with OID oid to Python objects.
+Convert PostgreSQL values with type OID oid to Python objects.

 Other objects used in adaptations¶

 Enum representing the format wanted for a query argument.